StalVars/aiden/README.md

  The evaluation underscores AIDEN's potential to significantly enhance learning experiences by offering real-world application and rapid configurability to diverse learning materials.

 Demo: http://aiden.ngrok.pro

+The datasets can be downloaded at : https://drive.google.com/drive/folders/1jSu_Q-VZkcU25ipZt1tT5eP-mvU73mM2